Author Info

 What is a Listening Connector?

-A listening connector is a servlet running on the integration gateway that handles requests from clients.
-They are used for services that PeopleSoft is providing to an external system.
-It surfaces itself to the client as a path in the URL.
-For example, the HttpListeningConnector is reached by posted to https://host:port/PSngConnector and the REST connector is reach by posting to https://host:port/PSIGW/RESTListeningConnector
+A listening connector is a piece of java code running on the integration gateway that handles requests from clients.
+They are enable services that PeopleSoft is providing to an external system.
+In HTTP terminology, it allows PeopleSoft to act as the server.
+You access each one by using a specific path in the PeopleSoft URL.
+For example, the HttpListeningConnector is reached by posted to https://host:port/PSIGW/HttpListeningConnector and the REST connector is reach by posting to https://host:port/PSIGW/RESTListeningConnector

 They are responsible for accepting the request pulling out any header information or security information and passing it to the back end PeopleSoft layers.
 There are several delivered listening connectors and each one is used for a different purpose and has different ways to pass the request and parameters.